algosup/2024-2025-project-2-serious-game-team-8/documents/functional_specifications/functional_specifications.md

 - The single game session will last approximately **30 minutes**, matching the timer duration.

 #### 2.4.4.2.
 No QR Codes
 - There will be no QR code scanning or linking mechanisms.
-All interactions between the cards and the app will be manual (e.g., code entry or physical references).
+All interactions between the cards and the app will be manual (numeric code reference).

 #### 2.4.4.3.
 Single Game Design
 - The app and card system will only support **one scenario/game**, with no expansions planned.